ahojnnes/local-feature-evaluation/INSTRUCTIONS.md

        Open the COLMAP GUI, click ``File > New project``, ``Open`` the ``path/to/Fountain/database.db`` database file and image path.
        Next, click ``Reconstruction > Start reconstruction``.

+8. **Run the dense reconstruction:**

+    Now, we run the dense reconstruction on the reconstructed sparse model with the most registered images.
+To find the largest sparse model, you can use the command:

+        ./colmap/build/src/exe/model_analyzer \
+            --path path/to/Fountain/sparse/0

+    Here, ``0`` is the folder containing the 0-th reconstructed sparse model.
+    Then, execute the following commands on the largest sparse model, as determined previously (in this case it is the 0-th model):

+        mkdir -p path/to/Fountain/dense/0
+        ./colmap/build/src/exe/image_undistorter \
+            --image_path path/to/Fountain/images \
+            --input_path path/to/Fountain/sparse/0 \
+            --export_path path/to/Fountain/dense/0
+        ./colmap/build/src/exe/dense_stereo \
+            --workspace_path path/to/Fountain/dense/0 \
+            --DenseStereo.geom_consistency false \
+            --DenseStereo.max_image_size 1000
+        ./colmap/build/src/exe/dense_fuser \
+            --workspace_path path/to/Fountain/dense/0 \
+            --DenseFusion.min_num_pixels 5 \
+            --input_type photometric \
+            --output_path path/to/Fountain/dense/0/fused.ply

+9. **Calculate the statistics**:

+   A fully automated evaluation script will be provided soon.